Why does water extinguish fire?

 Specific heat capacity of water

-The specific heat capacity is not a material constant for a substance, but depends on the temperature and above all on the state of matter.
-The dependence of the specific heat...
+The specific heat capacity of water depends on the temperature and is strongly dependent on the state of matter.

 Specific heat capacity of selected substances